Knoxeh/Open-Server-Control/OSC_Monitor_Windows/README.md

 Complete
 -----------------------
 - Basics of Start/Stop in the server class
+- Sending/Receiving messages from the PHP frontend

 Incomplete
 -----------------------
 - Basics of Adding and Removing server with the serverManager class
+- Console Reading/Writing of services

 To-do
 -----------------------
 - Installation handling in the server class
-- Sending/Receiving messages from the PHP frontend
+- Writing input to the server consoles